Peter the Fuller

-According to Theodorus Lector, Peter fled, and Julian was unanimously elected bishop in his place (471), holding the see until Peter's third restoration by Emperor Basiliscus in 476 (Theophanes p.
+According to Theodorus Lector, Peter II fled, and Julian was unanimously elected bishop in his place (471), holding the see until Peter's third restoration by Emperor Basiliscus in 476 (Theophanes the Confessor, p.
 99).
-During the interval Peter dwelt at Constantinople, in retirement in the monastery of the Acoimetae, allowed to reside there in return for a pledge that he would not create further disturbances (Theophanes p.
+During the interval, Peter II dwelt at Constantinople, in retirement in the monastery of the Acoemetae, allowed to reside there in return for a pledge that he would not create further disturbances (Theophanes, p.
 104).
-During the short reign of Basiliscus (October 475 – June 477) the fortunes of Peter revived.
-Under the influence of his wife, Basiliscus advocated for the Non-Chalcedonians, recalled Timothy Aelurus, Patriarch of Alexandria, from exile, and by his persuasion issued an encyclical letter to the bishops calling them to anathematize the decrees of Chalcedon (Evagr.
-H. E. iii.
-4).
-Peter gladly complied, and was rewarded by a third restoration to the see of Antioch, 476 (ib.
+During the short reign of Basiliscus (January 475 – August 476) the fortunes of Peter II revived.
+Under the influence of his wife, Basiliscus advocated for the Non-Chalcedonians, recalled Timothy II of Alexandria, Patriarch of Alexandria, from exile, and by his persuasion issued an encyclical letter to the bishops calling them to anathematise the decrees of Chalcedon (Evagr.
+H. E., iii, 4).
+Peter II gladly complied, and was rewarded by a third restoration to the see of Antioch, 476 (ib.
 5).
 Julian was deposed, dying not long after.

-On his restoration Peter enforced the addition to the Trisagion, and behaved with great zeal against the Chalcedonian party, crushing all opposition by an appeal to the Syrian people, whom he had gained control over.
-Once established on the patriarchal throne, he was not slow to stretch its privileges to the widest extent, ordaining bishops and metropolitans for all Syria.
+On his restoration Peter II enforced the addition to the Trisagion, and behaved with great zeal against the Chalcedonian party, crushing all opposition by an appeal to the Syrian people, whom he had gained control over.
+Once established on the patriarchal throne, he was not slow to stretch its privileges to the widest extent, ordaining bishops and metropolitans for all of Syria.
 The fall of Basiliscus brought the ruin of all who had supported him and been promoted by him, and Peter was one of the first to fall.

-In 485 Peter again was placed on the throne of Antioch by Zeno on his signing the Henoticon (Theophanes p.
-115; Theodorus Lector p.
+In 485 Peter II again was placed on the throne of Antioch by Zeno on his signing the Henoticon (Theophanes, p.
+115; Theodorus Lector, p.
 569; Evagr.
-H. E. iii.
-16).
-He at once resumed his zealous career, expelling Chalcedonian bishops who refused to sign the Henoticon and performing ordinations not recognised by Chalcedonians, especially that of the Xenaias (Philoxenus) to the see of Hierapolis (Theophanes p.
+H. E., iii, 16).
+He at once resumed his zealous career, expelling Chalcedonian bishops who refused to sign the Henoticon and performing ordinations not recognised by Chalcedonians, especially that of the Xenaias (Philoxenus of Mabbug) to the see of Hierapolis (Theophanes, p.
 115).
-He was condemned and anathematized by a synod of 42 Western bishops at Rome 485, and excommunicated.
+He was condemned and anathematised by a synod of 42 Western bishops at Rome 485 and excommunicated.
 He retained, however, the patriarchate at Antioch till his death in 488 (or according to Theophanes, 490 or 491).
 One of his last acts was the unsuccessful revival of the claim of the see of Antioch to the obedience of Cyprus as part of the patriarchate, which the First Council of Ephesus had removed from Antioch's supervision in 431.